 Itching from dry skin

-Pruritus means itching.
-It can be caused by dry skin, pregnancy and a number of disorders, including skin disease and, rarely, cancer.
+Itching, medically called pruritus, can be caused by dry skin, pregnancy and a number of disorders, including skin disease, infection, and, rarely, cancer.

 Who gets itching?

-Anyone can get pruritus but certain groups of people are more susceptible to the condition, including:
+Anyone can get itching but certain groups of people are more susceptible to the condition, including: